 Make sure that your teenager has a mobile phone with them or can be contacted in another way.
 Mobile coverage can sometimes be flaky when there are lots of people in the same place, and teenagers’ phone batteries also seem to have the ability to discharge in no time at all.
 Loud music can also make it hard to hear the phone ring, so it can be a good idea to agree on times when you can be in touch.

 "My parents want me to tell them everything.
 But they’d have a heart attack if I did".

 Prepare your teenager for the risks in and around the festival.
-It’s not just about the fact that there will be alcohol and people who are drunk.
+It’s not just about the fact that there will be alcohol and people who are intoxicated.
 There are large numbers of people in the same place at festivals and it’s hard, for both security personnel and visitors, to keep an eye on what’s happening.
 It’s a good idea to talk about the sort of things your teenager may encounter there, such as sexual approaches or harassment, drugs, violence, and theft.

 MAKE IT EASIER FOR THEM TO SAY, “NO”